SEO Trends and Tricks

 Should go without saying, that you need to work on providing high-quality, useful content to your audience at all times.
 Investing in solid copywriting is a good option, so don’t shy away from it!

-Now that we’ve covered our laundry list of items for proper content optimization, it’s time we discuss Rankbrain and User Signals for SEO in 2019.
+Now that we’ve covered our laundry list of items for proper content optimization, it’s time we discuss Rankbrain and User Signals for SEO.

 Rankbrain is, quite simply said, Google’s deep learning AI dedicated to the company’s search engine, and one of the biggest responsible for many of the tweaks and algorithm updates that have been pushed since its introduction.